hamza-amjad10/hamza-amjad10/README.md

 # 💫 About Me:
 I am passionate about programming, web development, and data science.
 I have hands-on experience with Python (including Pandas, NumPy, Matplotlib, TensorFlow, Keras, NLP) and web technologies like HTML, CSS, JavaScript, as well as Streamlit for building interactive data apps.
 I enjoy creating data-driven projects, machine learning models, and web applications that provide real-world solutions.
-My goal is to combine modern web development and AI tools to develop efficient, innovative, and user-friendly applications.
+My goal is to combine modern web development and AI tools to develop efficient and user-friendly applications.

 ## 🌐 Socials: